Last updated: May 2023

 If we need to pass on special category personal data (see Article 9 of GDPR) to a third party, we will only do that in accordance with the legal bases under Article 6 of GDPR as outlined above.

-If you would like more details please refer to our Register of Processed Information.
+If you would like more details please refer to our Register of GDPR Information.

 How we collect personal data